pramsey/crunchyblog/cloud-raster/cloud-raster.md

   ON mrdem30 USING GIST (ST_ConvexHull(rast));
 ```

+This index will speed up raster tile lookup need when we are spatially querying.

 ### Query The Data

 The single MrDEM GeoTIFF data set is now represented in the database as a table of raster tiles.